Virtually free pro-p products: Abstract

 \section{Abstract}

-The main purpose of this paper is to prove a pro-$p$ analogue of Stallings' decomposition theorem (cf. Thm.~B), i.e., a finitely generated pro-$p$ group with infinitely many $\Z_p$-ends splits either as a non-trivial free pro-$p$ product with amalgamation in a finite subgroup, or as a pro-$p$ $\HNN$-extension over a finite subgroup.
-The proof of this decomposition theorem is achieved by characterizing finitely generated pro-$p$ groups with a free factor isomorphic to $\Z_p$ (cf. Thm.~C), and the analysis of virtually free pro-$p$ products (cf. Thm.~D).
+It is shown that a finitely generated pro-$p$ group $G$ which is a virtually free pro-$p$ product splits either as a free pro-$p$ product with amalgamation or as a pro-$p$ HNN-extension over a finite $p$-group.
+More precisely, $G$ is the pro-$p$ fundamental group of a finite graph of finitely generated pro-$p$ groups with finite edge groups.
+This generalizes previous results of W.~Herfort and the second author (cf. \cite{wolfpav:virt}).

 \subjclass[2010]{Primary 20E18, secondary 20E05, 20E06, 20J06}